eXeC64/Hexagon/README.md

 towards the experience
  * No high scores - Obviously this should be subject to always-online DRM with lots of safeguards that hassle the player(!)
- * No menu or settings - A way to choose varius difficulties and change settings would really bring this up to the level of Super Hexagon.
+ * No menu or settings - A way to choose various difficulties and change settings would really bring this up to the level of Super Hexagon.

 License